moloxiao/shanblog/content/posts/how-to-prepare-for-data-jobs.md

 +++
-title = 'How to Prepare for a Data Jobs' date = 2024-08-28T20:45:47+12:00 draft = false tags = ["Data", "Job"]
+title = 'How to Prepare for Data Jobs' date = 2024-08-28T20:45:47+12:00 draft = false tags = ["Data", "Job"]